Content Submission for VPM

 Before you submit your idea for consideration, please read our content strategy below.
 We believe this will help you understand the types of content we look to make, how we think about content decisions and the times during the year when we consider new projects.

-VPM is considering new content three times a year the next time we will be accepting new projects is in September.
+VPM considers new content a few times a year, due to COVID-19 the next time we will be accepting new projects is in January.
 Please come back then to our site to email and upload your treatments and ideas.

 Please note: In order for your submission to be considered, it must include a treatment and you must agree to the terms of the Release Form.